e-gluzman/algo-trading/README.md

 I have predicted the Closing price for stocks and commodities obtained from the yfinance module/ API.
 I have only used the text features extracted from WSJ articles.

 So far the best result I have obtained is an R^2 score of **0.80** for Tesla stock using a Gradient Boosting Regressor.

+UPDATE: adding ngrams (bigrams) to the model have improved performance up to R^2 score = **0.89**

 The feature importances for this model also make sense: